The Easiest Way to Make an Impact

 Throughout the United States, and Latin America, Trinity Missions' priests and Brothers are working - in inner city ghettos and in immigrant communities, on Native American reservations, in remote communities in the tropics and in rural Southern towns, wherever we are needed.
 Our priests and Brothers serve 'not only in parishes, but as chaplains, and counselors as well.
 We walk with those who feel abandoned, alone, and marginalized.
 We minister to the sick, the elderly, the incarcerated, the addicted, and the troubled.

 This work is only made possible by the generosity of good friends like you.

 Are you interested in helping Trinity Missions with our mission but feel overwhelmed by the thought of writing another check or giving up your assets today?
 A simple, flexible and versatile way to ensure we can continue our work for years to come is a gift in your will or living trust, known as a charitable bequest.

 By including a bequest to Trinity Missions in your will or living trust, you are ensuring that we can continue our mission for years to come.
-Your gift also entitles your estate to an unlimited federal estate tax charitable deduction.

 See How It Works

 Life for Mrs. Dolores Juditz took an unexpectedly positive turn at a very young age.
 Dolores was only four years old when she found herself living in Brooklyn, New York.
 Her parents, unable to care for her, sent her to live with a guardian.
 While in Brooklyn, Dolores came to know our Sisters, the Missionary Servants of the Most Blessed Trinity, at the Fr.
 Judge Settlement House.
 It was there that she spent her days while her appointed guardian worked in the Navy Yard.